mjoppich/igem_munich_2018/docs/install.rst

 Package Installation (Automatic)
 ====

+The easist way to install all dependencies is to expand the description on the first step and click the *Setup WSL environment* button.
-We have created a *cmd* script which you can simply execute by double-clicking on the downloaded file `after downloading it <https://gist.github.com/mjoppich/d1f5caf69bdb940f90f79b1a97f024b9>`_.
-This script asks you for your *WSL* password and will execute the below steps automatically.
+This starts a *cmd* script which asks you for your *WSL* password and will execute the below steps automatically.

 Package Installation (Manual)
 ====

-Unfortunately sequ-into depends on several smaller libraries and applications, which we now have to install.
-You may do so manually (below) or use a `script <https://gist.github.com/mjoppich/d1f5caf69bdb940f90f79b1a97f024b9>`_ we prepared for this task.
+Unfortunately sequ-into depends on several smaller libraries and applications, which we now have to install into WSL.
 ::
     sudo apt-get update
-    sudo apt-get install git build-essential python3 python3-pip libhdf5-serial-dev
+    sudo apt-get install git build-essential python3 python3-pip hdf5-tools libhdf5-serial-dev
-    sudo pip3 install pysam HTseq matplotlib h5py mappy
+    sudo pip3 install mappy matplotlib h5py flask pandas upsetplot

 You will be asked to enter your *WSL* password when you submit your first *sudo* command.
 However, since *sudo* will give you administrator right in *WSL*, it might also be that it asks for your password everytime.